MarcusAlienx/Telefire.com.mx/replit.md

 ## Overview

-This is a corporate website for Telefire, a company specializing in intelligent building management systems (IBMS), fire safety, and security solutions.
-The project is built as a full-stack web application with a React frontend and Express backend, featuring a modern responsive design using shadcn/ui components and Tailwind CSS.
+This is a complete Spanish clone of Telefire.com for the Mexican market, featuring all original design elements, effects, typography, and functionality.
+The project is built as a full-stack web application with a React frontend and Express backend, using shadcn/ui components and Tailwind CSS to replicate the exact visual styling of the original Israeli company's website.

-The website serves as a marketing platform showcasing Telefire's products and services, including fire detection systems, building management solutions, and security systems.
-It includes sections for product catalogs, company advantages, sustainability initiatives, and a partnership inquiry form.
+The website serves as a marketing platform for Telefire Mexico, showcasing fire detection systems, IBMS solutions, building management systems, and security products.
+It includes comprehensive product catalogs, company advantages, sustainability initiatives, case studies, and partnership inquiry forms, all adapted for the Mexican B2B market.

 ## User Preferences